alexewerlof/micromustache/README.md

 * HTML sanitization: *{{{ propertyName }}}*
 * Custom delimiters: *<% ... %> instead of {{ ... }}*

+However, micromustache *is* very modular, so you can easily [extend it to a fullfledged template engine](https://gist.github.com/coderofsalvation/93610d527c7b8534567f)

 #How to use

 micromustache is pretty similar to Mustache so if you know how to use Mustache, you already know Micromustache.